lubuntu-team/manual/source/2/2.4/2.4.7/QtPass.rst

 How to Launch
 -------------
-To launch Qtpass from the menu run :menuselection:`Accessories --> QtPass` or from the command line run
+To launch QtPass from the menu run :menuselection:`Accessories --> QtPass` or from the command line run

 .. code::